marcmylemans/marcmylemans.github.io/_posts/2023-11-09-Python_ipSubnettoIprange.md

 10.33.62.65/255.255.255.224
 ```

-With this as the output:
+The expected output was in the following format:

 ```
 10.33.62.129/255.255.255.192,10.33.62.129,10.33.62.190